krb5/krb5/doc/rst_source/krb_users/user_commands/kinit.rst

     **-l** option, with the same delimiters.

 **-f**
-    request forwardable tickets.
+    requests forwardable tickets.

 **-F**
-    do not request forwardable tickets.
+    requests non-forwardable tickets.

 **-p**
-    request proxiable tickets.
+    requests proxiable tickets.

 **-P**
-    do not request proxiable tickets.
+    requests non-proxiable tickets.

 **-a**
-    request tickets with the local address[es].
+    requests tickets restricted to the host's local address[es].

 **-A**
-    request address-less tickets.
+    requests tickets not restricted by address.

 **-C**
-    requests canonicalization of the principal name.
+    requests canonicalization of the principal name, and allows the KDC to reply with a different client principal from the one requested.

 **-E**
-    treats the principal name as an enterprise name.
+    treats the principal name as an enterprise name (implies the **-C** option).

 **-v**
-    requests that the ticket granting ticket in the cache (with the **invalid** flag set) be passed to the KDC for validation.
+    requests that the ticket-granting ticket in the cache (with the **invalid** flag set) be passed to the KDC for validation.
 If the ticket is within its requested time range, the cache is replaced with the validated ticket.